-- Reading Specialist – a newly designed K-12 degree that provides teachers with the ability to diagnose and remediate reading challenges in grades K-12.
+- Reading Specialist – (not accepting applications at this time) – a newly designed K-12 degree that provides teachers with the ability to diagnose and remediate reading challenges in grades K-12.

 - School Administration – the M.Ed.—School Administration Program is designed to meet the needs of current educators who wish to move into school administration.